KevinG182/kevgomezdev/posts/mp3-player.md

 ---
 ![MP3 Player](/images/mp3-circuits.jpg)

-As part of the course, **CMPE 146: Real-Time Embedded Systems**, students worked in teams of 3 to build an MP3 Player in a **Real-Time Operating System** enviornment.
+As part of the course, **CMPE 146: Real-Time Embedded Systems**, students worked in teams of 3 to build an MP3 Player in a **Real-Time Operating System** environment.
 For this course we used a **custom microcontroller** built by NXP and needed to develop all the necessary drivers to include all of our required functions.

 Roles Included:
 - Developed a working MP3 Player using an LPC408x/407x, a custom microcontroller utilizing an **ARM Cortex-M4 CPU**